philosodad/com.johnpdaigle/source/complexable/2016-02-20-building-a-simple-app-with-plugrouter-and-ecto.html.markdown

 At this point, if you send an http request to `localhost:6438/log`, you should receive a 200 response back[[s2]](https://github.com/philosodad/loggex/tree/s2).

 Next, we want to set up the database with ecto.
-Ecto has it's own mix tasks, which makes this somewhat easier.
+Ecto has its own mix tasks, which makes this somewhat easier.

     :::bash
     $ mix ecto.gen.repo